nl253/Notes/Database-Systems/sql.md

 ### Aggregate Queries

-Apply a function to all rows in a table.
+Apply a function to groups of rows in a table returning a single value.

 **Common aggregate functions**: